-Provincial Investment Plan

-Province-wide investments using carbon pricing revenue could be in the form of tax incentives, grants, and/or loan guarantees to generate emissions reductions from transportation, industry, waste, agriculture, and forestry.
+PART 2.
+Provincial Investment Plan Province-wide investments using carbon pricing revenue could be in the form of tax incentives, grants, and/or loan guarantees to generate emissions reductions from transportation, industry, waste, agriculture, and forestry.
 Investments could include:

-2. Industrial telecommunications technologies to support electrification and management of industrial processes (Industry 4.0 or the Internet of Things, Big Data management, Cloud-

-4 https://www.nbpower.com/media/169863/dsm-plan-2016-18.pdf; represents stretch target for achievable potential 5 http://www.statcan.gc.ca/tables-tableaux/sum-som/l01/cst01/econ58a-eng.htm; assuming at 50,000 new car sales a month = 600,000 a year so 100,000 electric vehicles in 2020 would be equivalent to at least 16% of all new sales based services), as well as carbon capture technologies appropriate to industrial processes as part of an overall shift to closed-loop manufacturing.
-This effort should be integrated as appropriate with investment in Smart Grid8.
-Setting a 40% emissions improvement target from the industrial sector by 2030 could generate reductions of 1.7 million tonnes of greenhouse gases.
+Industrial telecommunications technologies to support electrification and management of industrial processes (Industry 4.0 or the Internet of Things, Big Data management, Cloud-based services), as well as carbon capture techologies appropriate to industrial processes as part of an overall shift to closed-loop manufacturing.
+This effort should be integrated as appropriate with investment in Smart Grid.
+Setting an average 40% emissions improvement target from the industrial sector by 2030 could generate reductions of 1.7 million tonnes of greenhouse gases.